 Appeals procedures vary slightly from state to state.
-But in general, this is how they work:

-When the state or county welfare office takes an action that the client doesn't like, he may request a "fair hearing."
+But in general, this is how they work: When the state or county welfare office takes an action that the client doesn't like, he may request a "fair hearing."
 To begin this procedure, you can ask the county welfare department to help you fill out a hearing request, or you can write directly to the state welfare office.
-The hearing is supposed to be scheduled as soon as possible after Many times, when a hearing has been requested, the welfare department case-worker will call on the client and try to persuade him to withdraw his request.
-The case-worker may use threats, or promises of increased benefits.
+The hearing is supposed your request is received.

+requested, the welfare department case-worker will call on the client and try to persuade him to withdraw his request.
+The case-wor er may use threats, or promises of increased benefits.
 But you should withdraw a hearing request only after the welfare department has corrected its mistake to your complete satisfaction.
 If the department is wrong, it MUST make the necessary changes, WHETHER OR NOT you withdraw your request for a hearing.
 The hearings are usually informal sessions.
 A hearing examiner is sent into the county to preside over the hearing.
-Ordinarily, one or two representatives from the county welfare department are present, with a stenographer who will make a record of the proceedings.
-The client can bring anyone he wishes to the hearing.
+Ordinarily, one or two representatives from the county welfare department are present, with a stenographer who will make a record of the proceed- The client can bring anyone he wishes to the hearing.
 You can have a representative of your own choosing, who can be--but doesn't have to be--a lawyer.
 You can also bring doctors and other witnesses, to help present your case.
 Shortly after the hearing, the client should receive a notice of the state welfare board's decision.
-If the boardhas decided that your claim is valid, you will receive a check in the proper amount, If your claim is rejected, you may wish to seek further legal advice.
+If the board has decided that your claim is valid, you will receive a check in the proper amount, If your claim is rejected, you may wish to seek further legal advice.
 If you think the rejection is based on an unfair rule -- such as a "substitutefather" rule, or an "employable-mother" rule--you may want to take the case to court.

-PAGE THREE
+'BLUES 'n' ROOTS'

-BIRMINGHAM, Als.--A program of black poetry, music, and dance at Miles College last Monday began with a question: What happens to a dream deferred?
+BIRMINGHAM, Ala,--A program of black poetry, music, and dance at Miles College last Monday began with a question:

+What happens to a dream deferred?

-Does it dry up like a raisin in the sun?
-Or fester like a sore--And then run?
+Does it dry up

+like a raisin in the sun?

+Or fester like a sore-And then run?

 Does it stink like rotten meat?

 Or crust and sugar over-like a syrupy sweet?

 Maybe it just sags like a heavy load.